RESERVE OFFICER TRAINING CORPS

 A student who successfully completes the Advanced Course in Air Force ROTC and receives a degree will be awarded a commission and will serve on active duty in the U. S. Air Force.

 All textbooks, instructional material, uniforms, and equipment required for ROTC courses are loaned to the student at no cost.
-For descriptions of U.S. Air Force Aerospace Studies courses (ARO).
+U.S. Air Force Aerospace Studies (ARO) course descriptions can be found at http://www.jbu.edu/catalog.

 In addition to the first two years of academic study (see above), John Brown University, in cooperation with the University of Arkansas-Fayetteville and the U.S. Army, offers two years of advanced instruction in Military Science.
 The advanced instruction prepares students for the responsibilities and privileges of a commissioned officer.
 This advanced instruction offers four hours of academic credit per semester for Army cadets.
 Additionally, all students enrolled in the final two years of ROTC receive a monthly tax-free allowance ranging from $350 to $400.